HangingBallsack/Notes/INF226_notes.md

 Mechanism: Central authority verifies identity and issues certificates on public keys
 Examples:
   - Browsers ship with a list of public keys of trusted Certificate Athorities
-  - Organisations can disgtribute their own certificates for internal use
+  - Organisations can distribute their own certificates for internal use

 ### Logged in
 How do we ensure that each request comes from a valid logged in user?